jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   file; `ARCHAPPL_ROOT_LOGGER_LEVEL` reaches the appliance through M34 instead.
 - `docs/README.install.md` and `docs/technicaldocs/README.systemd.md`: the
-  service shape, where each stream goes, `journalctl` usage by identifier, the multi-line stack trace limit, and that a shell `shutdown` while the service runs ends the unit failed.
+  service shape, where each stream goes, `journalctl` usage by identifier, the multi-line stack trace limit, that a shell `shutdown` while the service runs ends the unit failed, and that a `systemd-cat` process dying under a running Tomcat is handled the same way rather than losing that component's log silently.
 - `tests/phase1-logic.bash`: guards on the rendered unit and the launcher.

 Out of scope: the log4j2 configuration (M34); Tomcat and `java.util.logging` output through log4j2 (M35); automatic restart (D19); the M23 health timer, which stays until a separate decision;